 And although they are an added source of protein, let's face it, most of us would probably prefer not to eat the bug-infested winter oats, right?

-By reducing the amount of oxygen in the jars we keep the eggs from hatching, which increases the time we can keep dried foods stored by 3-5x in our case.
-We've had lentils stored this way that we're great over a year later.
+By reducing the amount of oxygen in the jars you can keep the eggs from hatching, which increases the time you can store dried foods stored by 3-5x.

 Keep the jars in a cool, dry place.
 An indoor pantry or basement is ideal.
-Garage could work if you live in the northern climes and it stays below 75 degrees in there.
+A garage could work if you live in the northern climes and it stays below 75 degrees.

 Here's the list of things we get from our local market that we store with this system: